The two biggest factors in our pets' population fitness decline over these

 to day basis are ear or skin conditions, such as chronic discharges and itching.

-I also see behaviour problems such as fearfulness or aggression.
+I also see behavior problems such as fearfulness or aggression.
 Often guardians

 will report that these begin shortly after vaccination, and are exacerbated